ModischFabrications/EasyLight_PCB/README.md

 This project took around 50 hours of work to finish, from part research to finished PCB(A).
 Take some time to work through all of it if you want to replicate anything, it's not for the faint-hearted.
 Do feel invited to donate if you found this useful.

 ## Fabrication
-It's designed to be mostly assembled by JLC-PCB's SMT Assembly service, which should make replicating everything pretty easy.
+It's designed to be mostly assembled by JLCPCB's SMT Assembly service, which should make replicating everything pretty easy.
 The final price should be around 50€ for 10 boards with almost all parts included, you won't get much cheaper if you assemble yourself.
 Check for coupons prior to ordering, there are usually 6..9€ discounts somewhere.
 I do recommend you invest +1€ for checkups of all files and +1€ for leadfree solder (yes, lead is *that* bad).
+Do check for correct placement of all parts, JLCPCB has some weird offsets in it's parts.

 Ordering fewer boards is rarely economical: 5 boards cost 42€, because a large part of the cost is "extended part" reel switching for 3$ each and the additional attrition (junked parts).
 THT parts also incur a flat 3€ "hand soldering" surcharge, you might want to skip them completely.
 You might get away ordering fewer if you heavily reuse very few components or limit yourself to basic parts.
 Paneling could also reduce costs, but you need a large number of small PCBs to make it worthwhile.
 Panel yourself instead of using their service to save additional 4€.